-Working Together: the national fishing and aquaculture research, development and extension strategy 2010 was approved by the Primary Industries Ministerial Council (PIMC) as a component of the new National Primary Industries Research, Development and Extension Framework.
-Its intent was to encourage collaboration and promote continual improvement in national investment in primary industry RD&E. Developing the strategy involved unprecedented collaboration between fishing and aquaculture industry leaders, the RD&E community and other key stakeholders.
+Working Together: the national fishing and aquaculture research, development and extension strategy 2010 was approved by the Primary Industries Ministerial Council (PIMC) as a component of the new National Primary Industries Research, Development and Extension Framework.33 Its intent was to encourage collaboration and promote continual improvement in national investment in primary industry RD&E. Developing the strategy involved unprecedented collaboration between fishing and aquaculture industry leaders, the RD&E community and other key stakeholders.
 It was considered to potentially move fishing and aquaculture RD&E towards greater integrated planning - particularly for addressing national priorities - leading to more cost-efficient, effective delivery of RD&E.

 [Implementation of the first edition of the strategy was varied.
 Little evidence ensued that it had made a measurable difference to the extent of collaboration between research providers or to the quality of research beyond that achieved through extant FRDC processes.
-There was evidence of greater commitment to the development and implementation of the second edition of the strategy with the Australian Fisheries Management Forum taking on the role of chair of the governance committee.
-See 2015-16].